Commanding Your Blink Terminal

 service ssh restart (or reboot).

 This command is a simple wrapper around the ssh command to facilitate easy transfer of SSH keys.
 If you need to specify a different port, you must create a host in your configuration.

 Other commands and tips

 Reverse Search.
 Typing the same commands is repetitive and sometimes on a cramped phone keyboard the experience may not be the best.
 With

 Ctrl ^-r you can access your command history menu.
 Start typing parts of the command and Blink Shell will match and suggest as you go.

 SCP and SFTP.
 Blink gives you the usual basic commands to copy and move files between your system and the remote.
 For example, you can type

 scp file.txt user@remotehost: to copy the

 file.txt on your local machine to the remote host.
-You can find more information about this command online.
+You can find a more in-depth explanation here.

 Basic UNIX toolbox.
 Within Blink, we have embedded a basic UNIX toolbox.
 You will find some network operations like